rodralez/NaveGo/GSoC-2017_ideas-list.md

 ### Project 4: DEVELOPMENT OF A LIBRARY FOR INS ALIGNMENT AND ZERO VELOCITY UPDATES.

-* **Brief Explanation:** To implement the alignment methods proposed in (Groves, 2008), chapters 5 and 13, for improving the calibration of an inertial navigation system (INS) attitude solution and inertial sensor errors between the initialization of the INS and the use of its navigation solution.
+* **Brief Explanation:** To implement the alignment methods proposed in (Groves, 2008), chapters 5 and 13.

-* **Expected results:** One function in GNU Octave/MATLAB language should be develop for each alignment method.
+* **Expected results:** Alignment methods for improving the calibration of an inertial navigation system (INS) attitude solution and inertial sensor errors between the initialization of the INS and the use of its navigation solution.
+One GNU Octave function should be develop for each alignment method.
 The library should be tested with real data that will be previously provided.
 A User Guide for this library should be written.

 * **Prequisites:** GNU Octave/MATLAB, NaveGo, basic inertial navigation concepts.